Flat and Low Slope Roofing Materials

 2. Can be used in regions with severe frost in winter.

-3. Manufacturers offer white TPO membranes which do not heat up the roof during the summer.
+3. Manufacturers offer white TPO membranes which do not heat the roof during the summer.

 CONS: